DigiBP/Team-Watermelons/README.md

 # Outlook 👀

-**Error handling**
+All processes can be continuously improved.
+Possible enhancements for the future are:
+- The already integrated decision table allows the distribution of the requests to the correct department.
+Helpica starts with the first setup, and according to experience, the allocation to the internal roles/department can be adjusted flexibly.
+- In addition to the created Google- form, a chatbot could be integrated, which asks the questions from the form

-During the creation of the to-be processed we saw one important area, where a technical error could occur: While performing the sentiment analysis, depending on the inputs, no sentiment is found (e.g if Customer does only writie one word).
-In that case Eden AI, does not detect any sentiment.

-We catch those cases: If sentiment = 0, the sentiment is set as neutral.
-This also avoids misunderstandings when the case is handled by an agent, who then wonders why the field is empty and whether there is something wrong with the own tool 😉
+- Error handling: Error handling is an essential aspect of a process.
+During the design of the To-Bo process, we have included one error handling in make: While performing the sentiment analysis, depending on the inputs, no sentiment is found, e.g. the customer does only write one word).
+In that case, Eden AI does not detect any sentiment.
+We catch those cases: If sentiment = null, the sentiment is set to "neutral".
+Primarily this change had been made to avoid misunderstandings when the case is handled by an Helpica-agent, who then wonders why the field is empty and whether there is something wrong with the own tool 😉

-Further, a "technical error" could occur due to wrong entered email from the customer.
-In this case currently the process-flow itself will not be interrupted.
-But the customer satisfaction could suffer if the customer does not receive feedback.
-Even though if he has initially given wrong data.
+Further possible enhancement regarding technical error handling can be included for service tasks.
+For the Service Task "ask additional information," an E-Mail is sent to the requester.
+If the requester entered the wrong e-mail address or the requester's mailbox is full, the E-Mail does not reach the requester.
+In this case, currently, the process flow is not interrupted.
+After two days with no reply, the case will be closed.
+But to increase customer satisfaction, it can be evaluated if a user task should be integrated to catch such an error.
+The following shows a possible implementation:

 # Conclusion 🔚